DallanQ/lotr_journeys_in_middle_earth/Reference.md

 23.3 The app may indicate that the entire game map is in darkness.
 When this happens, there is a darkness icon on the screen in the app to indicate that all the spaces on the map are in darkness—it is not necessary to place a darkness token on each space of the game map.

-23.4 During the darkness step of the shadow phase, each hero that is in darkness suffers an amount of fear () indicated by the app.
+23.4 During the darkness step of the shadow phase, each hero that is in darkness suffers an amount of fear (icon of devil-like face with two curved horns) indicated by the app.

 - A hero is in darkness if that hero is in a space that contains either a darkness icon or a darkness token.